Laurus nobilis: Description

 The laurel is an evergreen shrub or small tree, variable in size and sometimes reaching 7–18 m tall.
 The genus Laurus includes three accepted species, whose diagnostic key characters often overlap.

 The bay laurel is dioecious (unisexual), with male and female flowers on separate plants.
 Each flower is pale yellow-green, about 1 cm diameter, and they are borne in pairs beside a leaf.
 The leaves are glabrous, 6-12 cm long and 2-4 cm broad, with an entire (untoothed) margin.
 On some leaves the margin undulates.
 The fruit is a small, shiny black drupe-like berry about 1 cm long that contains one seed.

 Ecology

 Laurus nobilis is a widespread relict of the laurel forests that originally covered much of the Mediterranean Basin when the climate of the region was more humid.
 With the drying of the Mediterranean during the Pliocene era, the laurel forests gradually retreated, and were replaced by the more drought-tolerant sclerophyll plant communities familiar today.
 Most of the last remaining laurel forests around the Mediterranean are believed to have disappeared approximately ten thousand years ago, although some remnants still persist in the mountains of southern Turkey, northern Syria, southern Spain, north-central Portugal, northern Morocco, the Canary Islands and in Madeira.

 Human uses

 History

-Early evidence of the use of the plant has been found at Ashkelon, Israel, dating to the 7th century BCE.
+Early evidence of the use of the plant has been found at Ashkelon in modern Israel, dating to 7th century BC Judea/Assyria.